infracost/docs/docs/usage_based_resources.md

   └─ Duration                3,750,000  GB-seconds    2e-05       0.0856       62.5001
   Total                                                           0.1130       82.5001
   ```

+Adding resources using the [Infracost Terraform provider](https://github.com/infracost/terraform-provider-infracost) is still supported while we receive more feedback on the usage file.

 We'd love to hear feedback about this feature either via email [hello@infracost.io](mailto:hello@infracost.io) or our [community Slack channel](https://www.infracost.io/community-chat).